 Beaches on Paradise Island

-Paradise Island has a mix of beaches, from busy public spots to quiet areas near the resorts.
-All beaches in the Bahamas are public up to the high-tide line, although some resorts control land access.
+The area offers a mix of beaches, ranging from lively public stretches to quieter spots near resort properties.
+As a result, visitors can easily choose between active beach scenes and more peaceful shoreline views.
+All beaches in the Bahamas are public up to the high-tide line.
+But, some resorts control the main land access points.
 Because of this, a few beaches are easier to reach than others.

 Publicly Accessible Beaches